konradgalczynski07/vinciu/README.md

 This is web application that allows its users to sell, buy, and swap secondhand clothing items.

-`This project is not finished yet!
-I will be adding more features later on.`

 ## Features:

 -   registering and logging to user account